zerodevx/amp-build/README.md

 # amp-build

-An opinionated [AMP](https://amp.dev) ~~[PWA](https://developers.google.com/web/progressive-web-apps/)~~ site build.
+An opinionated [AMP](https://amp.dev) static site build and static site generator.

-Works like a simple static site generator that outputs AMP-validated pages ~~which are indexed by search engines and acts as an entry point to a complete PWA app~~.
+Use this to create full-featured websites that are also AMP-validated pages.
+Does not require compilation or a build step during development, because that's so passé.
+Runs almost entirely off NPM scripts, because things shouldn't be so complicated.

 Features: